jmanuel1/personal-website/_drafts/getting-started-with-selenium.md

 to that address in your web browser, if you please.

 Now for the climax: we'll run our test script!
-Since the web server is running, you might have to open a new command line window to run the following command:
+Since the web server is running, you might have to open a new command line window to run the following command within the `se-get-started` folder:

 ```shell
 > python test.py